AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### Expired Manufacturer Issued TLS Client Certificate

-If the Manufacturer issued TLS Client Certificate has expired or has been revoked, it MUST NOT be used by the EST Client for authentication.
+If the manufacturer issued TLS Client Certificate has expired or has been revoked, it MUST NOT be used by the EST Client for authentication.
 An EST Client MAY attempt to request a TLS Certificate following [Initial Certificate Provisioning](#initial-certificate-provisioning), without providing a TLS Client Certificate during the TLS handshake.
 If the EST Server supports manual authentication the request will be processed.

 If the EST Server fails to process the request the following actions MAY be taken:
 1. The EST Client MAY have a TLS Certificate for the target network manually installed on the device.
 The manually installed TLS certificate MUST then be used to secure its NMOS APIs until the TLS Certificate is due for renewal.
 The manually installed TLS Certificate MUST be presented used during the TLS Handshake for [Certificate Renewals](#certificate-renewal).
 If the certificate renewal is successful, the manually installed TLS Certificate and private key MUST be removed.